Haar-Laplacian for directed graphs: Numerical results

 \subsection{Signal processing results}

 We give here some results in denoising on graphs, a standard graph signal processing problem.
+We use both the Haar \eqref{haar_lapl} and HaarD \eqref{haarlap_d} Laplacians, having in mind that the latter has a better frequency domain interpretation.
+Our purpose is to compare the Laplacians for directed graphs on a standard problem.

 We build a random geometric graph as follows.
 The $n$ nodes are given uniformly random coordinates in the square $[0,1] \times [0,1]$.
 Each node $u$ is connected with the nodes $v$ that are at distance at most $r$ from it; the direction of the edge is random, with equal probability of $(u,v)$ and $(v,u)$.
 With probability $p$, there are edges in both directions: $(u,v), (v,u) \in {\cal E}$.
 The weights of the edges are uniformly random in the interval $[w_{\min}, w_{\max}]$.
-Figure \ref{fig:graph_geom} shows an example of such graph, with $n=500$, $r=2/\sqrt{n}$, and $p=0.5$.
+Figure \ref{fig:graph_geom} shows an example of such graph, with $N=500$, $r=2/\sqrt{n}$, and $p=0.5$.

 We consider a graph signal defined by $z(u) = 10 + 10x(u) + 5y(u)$, where $x(u)$ and $y(u)$ are the coordinates of node $u$; the choice of a plane was made to ensure that the signal is smooth; we have obtained similar results with other simple signals.
-To the signal, we add Gaussian noise with standard deviation $\sigma$; let $\tilde z$ be the noisy signal.
+To the signal, we add Gaussian noise with standard deviation $\sigma$; let $\check z$ be the noisy signal.
 The weights of the graph are generated in the interval defined by $w_{\min} = 0.8$, $w_{\max} = 1.2$.
 The setup of the experiment is similar to that from \citep{CCS23}, but on a larger graph.

-Denoising is performed with the GFT in the standard way.
-The first $m$ coefficients of the "frequency" domain signal GFT$(\tilde z) = U^H \tilde z$, where $U$ is the matrix of eigenvectors, see \eqref{eigLh}, are preserved and the remaining coefficients are set to zero.
+Denoising is performed with the GFT in a standard way, by applying a lowpass filter in the frequency domain.
+More precisely, we use a simple rectangular window.
+The first $m$ coefficients of the frequency domain signal GFT$(\check z) = U^H \check z$, where $U$ is the matrix of eigenvectors, see \eqref{eigLh}, are preserved and the remaining coefficients are set to zero.
 Then, the inverse GFT is applied, thus obtaining the denoised signal $\hat z$.
 The SNR is